crtheisen/lol-mastery-analysis/README.md

 - Follow the instructions for setting up your own site: choose the "deploy from .zip" option
 - Drag and drop (or select using a menu) <code>web.zip</code>.

-Your copy of Champion Affinity should be deployed at your chosen address!
+Your copy of Champion Affinity should be deployed at your chosen address.

-####I want to generate a new dataset and deploy!
+####I want to generate a new dataset and deploy.

 Dependency (required): Python 3.X, git